Where to Find Information

 OPT – Optional Practical Training for International MA in Statistics Students

-- Current MA Statistics students can find out how to apply for OPT by reading the weekly MA Statistics Newsletter.
+- Current MA Statistics students can find out how to receive Department Approval as the first step in their formal application for OPT by reading the weekly MA Statistics Newsletter.

 - Details on the OPT extension for students with STEM degrees can be found HERE.